charlottefrates/Quiz/README.md

 ## Purpose:

-A fun an interactive quiz testing a user's knowledge about Studio Ghibli films
+A fun and interactive quiz testing a user's knowledge about Studio Ghibli films

 ## Motivation: